tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices-bingsearch/bing-autosuggest-api-v7-reference.md

 ms.author: scottwhi
 ---

->[!WARNING]
+# Autosuggest API v7 reference

+> [!WARNING]
-> Bing Search APIs are moving from Cognitive Services to [Bing Search Services](https://aka.ms/cogsvcs/bingmove).
-Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
+> Bing Search APIs are moving from Cognitive Services to Bing Search Services.
+Starting **October 30, 2020**, any new instances of Bing Search need to be provisioned following the process documented [here](https://aka.ms/cogsvcs/bingmove).
+> Bing Search APIs provisioned using Cognitive Services will be supported for the next three years or until the end of your Enterprise Agreement, whichever happens first.
->
 > For migration instructions, see [Bing Search Services](https://aka.ms/cogsvcs/bingmigration).

-# Autosuggest API v7 reference

 The Autosuggest API lets you send a partial search query term to Bing and get back a list of suggested queries that other users have searched on.
 In addition to including searches made by others, the list may include suggestions based on user intent.